-- A. See the Lighting Fixture Schedule on the drawings, for type of fixtures and catalog numbers.
+- A. See the Light Fixture Schedule on the drawings for type of luminaires and catalog numbers.
 Catalog numbers are shown on the drawings for quality and performance requirements only.
-Fixtures manufactured by others are equally acceptable provided they meet or exceed the performance of the indicated fixtures, and meet the intent of the design.
+Luminaires manufactured by others are equally acceptable provided they meet or exceed the performance of the indicated luminaires, and meet the intent of the design.

+- B. Luminaire shall be certified by a Nationally Recognized Testing Laboratory (UL, ETL, or IEC).

+- C. Provide luminaires with quick-connect disconnecting means, similar to Thomas & Betts Sta-Kon.

-- B. Where alternate fixtures to those specified are provided, notification of alternates are required prior to bid in accordance with Section 26 05 00.
+- D. Where alternate fixtures to those specified are provided, notification of alternates are required prior to bid in accordance with Section 26 05 00.
 Full photometric drawings and a spreadsheet indicating the differences between the specified fixtures and alternate fixtures shall be provided as part of the pre-bid notification.
 The spreadsheet shall indicate all aspects of the alternate fixture that differ from the specified fixture, including, but not limited to the following:

 - 1. Physical Dimensions.

 - 2. Mounting Type.

 - 3. Fixture Ratings/Listings.

 - 4. Housing Materials/Construction.

-- Lumen Output.
+- 5. Lumen Output.

 - 6. Fixture Voltage.

 - 7. Fixture Wattage.

 - 8. Fixture Efficacy.

 - 9. CCT.

 - 10. CRI.

 - 11. Beam Angles/Distribution.

 - 12. Manufacturer Warranty.

 - 13. Emergency Power.

 - 14. Controls Requirements.

-- C. Provide fluorescent fixtures with quick-connect disconnecting means, similar to Thomas & Betts Sta-Kon.